BossoneMedia.com

 Jane Eyre by Charlotte Brontê

-So a few years ago I started on a kick where I would read so-called classics that I never read either because I didn't care about them when I was in high school or never got around to it.
+A few years ago I started on a kick where I would read so-called classics that I never read either because I didn't care about them when I was in high school or never got around to it.
 Ironically, one of the first books I read was Wuthering Heights, which was written by Charlotte's sister Emily, although I didn't know this when I picked up Jane Eyre.
 The book itself sometimes smacks of cheesy romance novel dressed in beautifully-written prose, but the skill of Brontê cannot be underestimated.
 Besides being one of the few female authors of her time, she also makes several modern statements about women that still have yet to reach the minds of the masses.

 The Illusion of Progress in the Arab World: A Critique of Western Misconstructions by Galal Amin

-In this book, Amin, an Egyptian economist at the American University in Cairo, refutes a number of terms and social conditions attributed to people living in "Arab world."
+Amin, an Egyptian economist at the American University in Cairo, refutes a number of terms and social conditions attributed to people living in "Arab world."
 Amin rejects two common terms: progress and development.
 Amin questions the idea of progress itself, wondering if human progress is possible, and if so, if we have really progressed despite technological and scientific advances.
 The ancient Greeks-- who, if we are to judge based on their greatest thinker, Socrates-- were likely as advanced (if not moreso) in human sociology as current human beings.
 They believed that human progress was cyclical: we progress in stages of ups and downs.
 Therefore, with all the distractions and entertainment we have today, we may be facing a period of decline.
 He also rejects the notion of development, theorizing that it is put in a western framework and cannot be accurately applied to people outside of the western world.
 Western development as applied to Arabs and Egyptians come with a tradeoff.
 Amin questions western values, not necessarily for their inherent value in western countries, but for their value to other societies.
 He also believes western values come on an uneven playing field because they originate from countries with greater economic and military power.

 I interviewed Amin for a story and I thoroughly enjoy his perspective on the world, and his persistent attitude of questioning commonly accepted ideas.
 He seems to have rejected western values in reaction to his father's attitude, which was to embrace the West.
 I respect his dignified position towards Arabs, Mulsims and people living in the Middle East, but I disagree with his views on women, which tend to be traditional.

-About Andrew Bossone | Site Map| emailme | 2007 Andrew Bossone©2003 Company Name
+About Andrew Bossone | Site Map| emailme | 2013 Andrew Bossone©2003 Company Name